kyh/ai-design-canvas/README.md

 - **Tailwind CSS** - Utility-first styling
 - **TypeScript** - Type safety
 - **Vercel AI SDK** - AI integration

-## 📝 License

-This template is open source and available for you to fork and customize for your own projects.

 ## 🤝 Contributing